johnnymugs/self-talk/one/01_slide.md

 TODO(cut?)
 It's difficult to express just how astoundingly far JavaScript has come.

 !SLIDE
-Anyway, I hope the reason for bringing up my own backstory will make sense in a minute.
+Anyway, I hope the reason for bringing up my own rambling backstory will make sense in a minute.
 What I'd like to do today is give you all a bit of a history lesson.

 !SLIDE